 - Durability: As always, you want a bike that can stand the test of time.
 These models are an ideal choice thanks to quality manufacturing and the intricate design.
 Meant to weather extensive riding, as long as you maintain them reasonably, these bikes are guaranteed to last for the long haul.

 - Gentle Ride: Ultimately, perhaps the biggest virtue of this bike is the ability to give you a smooth ride on any surface.
 When you ride over gravel and bumps, you don’t want to feel the rickets and shakes.
-This is attributable, at least in part, to riding on high-quality aluminum versus the lower-end carbon which is common at this price point.
+This is attributable, at least in part, to riding on high-quality aluminum versus the lower-end carbon which is common at this price point, as well as the carbon fork.
 With these units, you can travel smoothly at a number of speeds without having to worry about the quality of the path on which you travel.

-Some Final Thoughts on the Journeyman Bike Line
+Some Final Thoughts on the Journeyer Bike Line